SAP-samples/teched2023-AD180v/exercises/0_Setup_Trial_Landscape/2_cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 <!-- description --> To get started with building a site in SAP Build Work Zone, standard edition, you must perform the required onboarding steps.

 ## Prerequisites
-  - If you want to use a trial environment, you need to first register it.
-You can register to a trial account using this link: [Create a trial account](https://www.sap.com/israel/products/business-technology-platform/trial.html).
-Scroll down and click **Get trial now**.
+- You have created a trial account, as described in [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+- Your trial account must be in the **US East (VA) - AWS**.

 ## You will learn